scottjmarler/Amazon-Lex-RoboTrader/README.md

-# Fintech-Challenge_15
-RoboTrader

-# Module 15 RoboTrader
+# RoboTrader

-## Challenge: Algorithmic Trading Bot
+## Algorithmic Trading Bot

-In this Challenge, you’ll combine your new AWS skills with your existing Python superpowers to create a bot that will recommend an investment portfolio for a retirement plan.
+In this project, I combined my AWS skills with my existing Python superpowers to create a bot that will recommend an investment portfolio for a retirement plan.

-You’ll be asked to accomplish the following main tasks:
+I accomplished the following main tasks:

-Configure the initial robo advisor: Define an Amazon Lex bot with a single intent that establishes a conversation about requirements to suggest an investment portfolio for retirement.
+Configured the initial robo advisor: Defined an Amazon Lex bot with a single intent that establishes a conversation about requirements to suggest an investment portfolio for retirement.

-Build and test the robo advisor: Make sure that your bot works and accurately responds during the conversation with the user.
+Built and tested the robo advisor: Made sure that the bot works and accurately responds during the conversation with the user.

-Enhance the robo advisor with an Amazon Lambda function: Create an Amazon Lambda function that validates the user's input and returns the investment portfolio recommendation.
-This includes testing the Amazon Lambda function and integrating it with the bot.
+Enhanced the robo advisor with an Amazon Lambda function: Created an Amazon Lambda function that validates the user's input and returns the investment portfolio recommendation.
+This included testing the Amazon Lambda function and integrating it with the bot.